Cape Town Northern Suburbs

-There are two roads connecting the N7 with the N1: These are the M14 Plattekloof Road to the south of the Tygerberg and the M13 Tygerberg Road through the Durbanville Valley, where you pass - or better should stop and enjoy - the wonderful wine estates of the Durbanville Wine Valley.
+There are two roads connecting the N7 with the N1: These are the M14 Plattekloof Road to the south of the Tygerberg and the M13 Tygerberg Road through the Durbanville Valley, where you pass - or better should stop and enjoy! - the wonderful wine estates of the Durbanville Wine Valley.

-At the backside of the Tygerberg Hills you will find Durbanville at the eastern end of the Durbanville Valley with its wine estates.
-Durbanville has got a expansive town cente along Wellington Road where you can find everything from groceries to hardware stores to factory shops.
+Durbanville itself has got a expansive town cente along Wellington Road where you can find everything from groceries to hardware stores to factory shops.

 The beautiful lush suburb of Welgemoed on the northern slopes of Tygerberg from where you are close to main entrance to the Nature Reserve, the new estates at Oude Westhof and older suburb Kenridge closer to Durbanvlle Center where lots of families want to move to due to the excellent public school are located to the west of busy Durban Road which leads to the N1.